-Electrolytes should be replenished both before and after workouts to boost both performance during your workout and improve recovery thereafter.
+Electrolytes should be replenished before, during and after workouts or sports activity to boost both performance and improve recovery afterwards.

 If you consider yourself a fitness enthusiast, then you probably already know the importance of proper hydration.
-But electrolytes play a crucial role in the body’s level of hydration and performance of muscle tissues.
+But did you know that electrolytes play a crucial role in the body’s level of hydration and performance of muscle tissues?

-And in 2022, companies offer a variety of top notch electrolyte formulas meant to keep your body at peak hydration and peak performance–both during and after your exercise routine.
+And in 2023, companies offer a variety of top-notch electrolyte formulas meant to keep your body at peak hydration and peak performance–both during and after your exercise routine.

 And with a whopping 75% of Americans being chronically dehydrated, finding the right hydration-support might provide the boost you need to take your exercise routines to the next level.